Student Conduct Disciplinary Process

 MIIS strives to balance individual growth with community health and growth, through our community expectations and general conduct standards for students, and the student discipline procedures that enforce general conduct expectations.
 Our discipline processes are intended to be educational, first and foremost.
 Where other MIIS policies specify separate procedures, those procedures will apply.

-The Conduct Judicial Board’s enforcement of MIIS policies is under the oversight of the Vice-President for Academic Affairs and Dean of the Institute (VPAA/DOI), the Vice-President for Student Affairs (VPSA) and the Associate Dean of Student Services (ADSS).
+The Conduct Judicial Board’s enforcement of MIIS policies is under the oversight of the Vice-President for Academic Affairs and Dean of the Institute (VPAA/DOI), the Associate Vice-President of Student Affairs for the Institute and Schools (AVPSA) and the Associate Dean of Student Services (ADSS).
 The ADSS is responsible for disseminating information on our academic honesty and general conduct policies and for establishing appropriate investigation, adjudication, and appeal procedures for the Board.
 These procedures are published online at go.miis.edu/studentpolicies.
-Suggested revisions may be submitted to the ADSS the VPAA/DOI and/or the VPSA at any time, although revisions are ordinarily implemented during the summer.
+Suggested revisions may be submitted to the ADSS the VPAA/DOI and/or the AVPSA at any time, although revisions are ordinarily implemented during the summer.

 When possible and appropriate, restorative justice may be available for both academic and non-academic issues.